Meet the team

 Auriane is the Communications & Events Assistant at Cambridge Cleantech.
 Her role includes planning and communicating events and services the company is offering.
 She also helps in the administrative aspects of different projects such as the ERDF-funded SCALE-UP programme.

 Her professional background includes a combination of communication and media-based skills.
-She studied Media, BA (Hons) at Anglia Ruskin University and was a communication and event intern for BBC Voices in Norwich.
+She was a communication and event intern for BBC Voices in Norwich and studied Media, BA (Hons), at Anglia Ruskin University in Cambridge where she got Honours degree.
+She got a 1st on her dissertation regarding mass media’s important role in effectively communicating climate change in the UK.
 Passionate about sustainability and sharing available solutions, she used to be a Greenpeace Speaker.